The oldest longevity intervention in the book, and what we now know about it

 Related Reading

-Nothing here is medical advice.
+This is not medical advice.
 Before attempting any form of caloric restriction or fasting, especially if you have diabetes, take medications, or have other health conditions, consult with your healthcare provider.